larowlan/time-travel-with-git/slides.md

 - core has bugs (thousands of them)
 - patching is a reality
 - patching is fine
-- hacking without patches is not
+- hacking without patches is not fine

 --